bartek/bartek.github.io/pages/analytics-without-google.md

 ## Giving it a go

-I scoured the web for a few more options, finding a few others like [GoatCounter](https://www.goatcounter.com/) but it didn't match my full criteria (in this case, it isn't self-hosted).
+I scoured the web for a few more options, finding a few others like [GoatCounter](https://www.goatcounter.com/) <s>but it didn't match my full criteria (in this case, it isn't self-hosted)</s> which looks like a viable option to review if I hit a wall with GoAccess.

-What I further liked about GoAccess is I could run it on a separate machine, transferring logs from multiple servers into one place, then creating my necessary dashboards.
-This plays nicely with the fact that I'm running Digital Ocean Droplet's, which although don't go kaboom on their own, I make a tendency myself to erase and start from scratch (just testing my resiliency in re-provisioning servers)
+What I further liked about GoAccess is I could run it on a separate machine, transferring logs from multiple servers into one place, then creating my necessary dashboards; this isn't a specific feature of GoAccess, but a feature of the Unix philosophy.
+This flexibility works well with my seemingly ephemeral Digital Ocean Droplets, which don't go kaboom on their own, but rather suffer from my own tendencies to erase and start from scratch.

-GoAccess reminded me how beautiful composable tools like it are.
+GoAccess reminded me how beautiful composable tools are.
 Its feature set is minimal and it plays nicely with the tools already available to us on a *nix platform.
 Do one thing and do it well -- words of wisdom.